annisaainin/Integratif-IT0202-1202190059/README.md

-4. Do laravel installation with this command and wait until the progress is finished.
+4. Do laravel installation with this command and wait until the instalation is complete.

 ```markdown
 composer create-project --prefer-dist laravel/laravel integratif